kessotolo/ConversationalCommerce/docs/architecture/decisions/0001-direct-module-imports.md

 - Better IDE support with direct imports
 - Easier to understand code organization for new developers
 - Support for tree-shaking in type imports
+- **Ongoing CI Enforcement**: Lint and type checks are run in CI/CD and block merges on violations.

 ### Negative